 The curricula normally to be followed for the various bachelor degrees are published elsewhere in this Bulletin.
-On the recommendation of the division chair and with the approval of the academic vice president certain variations may be permitted.
+On the recommendation of the division chair and with the approval of the Provost and Vice President for Academic Affairs certain variations may be permitted.